AdobeDocs/experience-manager-assets-essentials.en/help/using/search.md

 ### Setting alignment of search bar {#setting-alignment-search-bar}

 [!DNL Assets Essentials] allows you to change alignment of the search bar.
 You can make search bar appear either at the center or at the top.
-Select alignment option as per your requirement and click **[!UICONTROL Save]**.
+Select the appropriate alignment and click **[!UICONTROL Save]**.

    ![Search first homepage alignment](assets/search-first-alignment.png)